-Overall Requirements Flowdown Compliance -- --- ---------------------- ---------- ------------
+Overall Requirements Flowdown Compliance ------------------------ ---------- ------------

-The opto-mechanical system shall include a the opto-mechanics to fold the beam to the NIR TTS camera, the opto-mechanics for the NIR TTS that are systemed and any series of the opto-mechanics are and encoders. well as any required modifications to the AO bench to support this 1 hardware.
+The opto-mechanical system shall include a the opto-mechanics to fold the beam to the NIR TTS camera, the opto-mechanics for the NIR TTS that are outside of the camera dewar and any associated motors and encoders, as well as any required modifications to the AO bench to support this Maria 1 hardware.
 SR-1 Yes 2 The opto-mechanical system shall provide an interface plate to mount the camera as defined in KAON 836.
-SR-1,2 Yes 3 Each opto-mechanical stage shall interface to the controls via a TBD SP 1 2 Vec 3 SK-1,2 165 The opto-mechanical system shall provide a means of sending H or K'- band light to the camera system while transmitting the other science bands to OSIRIS.
+SR-1,2 Yes Each opto-mechanical stage shall interface to the controls via a TBD GD 1.0 N/ 3 connector.
+SR-1,2 Yes The opto-mechanical system shall provide a means of sending H or K'- band light to the camera system while transmitting the other science bands to OSIRIS.
 Two options are required: an H-band reflective dichroic and a K-band reflective dichroic.
 A goal is to leave a position for a future 4 annular mirror that will transmit the IFU science field.
 SR-15 Yes 5 The opto-mechanical system shall provide a focus stage.
-SR-16 Yes 6 The time to re-position a stage via the control system shall not exceed 10 seconds SR- Yes 0 The time required to initialize the onto-mechanical system via the control 17,10,20,21 163 7 system shall not exceed 5 minutes.
-SR-19 Yes Goal: The fold mirror shall be replaceable with a tip-tilt mirror used to maintain a star image at the center of a ROI (to correct small offsets, <~25 SR- 8 mas, & DAR without producing a significant impact on the pupil position).
-5,22,25,27 Goal 9 The opto-mechanical system shall have a wavefront quality $\leq IBD$ nm rms to the camera system.
+SR-16 Yes The time to re-position a stage via the control system shall not exceed 10 SR- N/- 6 seconds.
+17,18,20,21 Yes 7 The time required to initialize the opto-mechanical system via the control system shall not exceed 5 minutes.
+SR-19 Yes Goal: The fold mirror shall be replaceable with a tip-tilt mirror used to 517-17 100 maintain a star image at the center of a ROI (to correct small offsets, $<\sim 25$ SR- 8 mas, & DAR without producing a significant impact on the pupil position).
+5,22,25,27 Goal Optical Requirements The opto-mechanical system shall have a wavefront quality \leq TBD nm rms 9 to the camera system.
 SR-4 DD 10 The opto-mechanical system shall have a wavefront quality \leq TBD nm rms to OSIRIS.
-SR-4 DD 11 The opto-mechanical system shall have a throughput of \geq TBD % at K' to the concern system CD 12 חח - 11 The onto machanical system shall have a throughput of Σ TDD $\%$ at U to 5K-15 שש 12 The opto-mechanical system shall have a throughput of $\geq 1 BD \%$ at H to the camera system.
-SR-14 DD Optical distortions within the opto-mechanical system shall be ≤ 10 mas for 13 any two points separated by ≤ 60 ".
-SR-24,25 DD Mechanical Requirements The reflected beam off each fold optic must be co-linear and repeatable to 14 the following tolerances: the image shift shall be $\leq 0.1^{\circ}$ and the pupil shift shall be $\leq 5\%$ of the full pupil.
-The goal is 1/ of these numbers SP 21 חח 14 Shall $be \leq 5\%$ of the rule pupil.
-The goal is /4 of these humbers.
-5K-21 שש 15 exposure. $exposure.$ SR-26 DD The opto-mechanical system shall mount to the AO bench within a TBD envelope.
+SR-4 DD 11 The opto-mechanical system shall have a throughput of \geq TBD % at K' to the camera system.
+SR-13 DD The opto-mechanical system shall have a throughput of \geq TBD % at H to SK-15 00 12 the camera system.
+The option of \geq 1 BD \approx at 11 to SR-14 DD Optical distortions within the opto-mechanical system shall be ≤ 10 mas for 13 any two points separated by ≤ 60 ".
+SR-24,25 DD Mechanical Requirements The reflected beam off each fold optic must be co-linear and repeatable to 14 the following tolerances: the image shift shall be $\leq 0.1^{"}$ and the pupil shift shall be $\leq 5\%$ of the full pupil.
+The goal is 16 of these numbers SD 21 14 shall be $\leq 5\%$ of the full pupil.
+The goal is 1 / 4 of these numbers.
+SR-21 DD 15 The stability of the output optical beam shall be ≤ 3 mas over a 1 hour exposure.
+SR-26 DD The opto-mechanical system shall mount to the AO bench within a TBD envelope.
 The opto-mechanical system shall not mechanically interfere with the components already on the AO bench, unless these components can be and are appropriately modified to support the integration of the NIR TTS system.
 Any required modifications are the responsibility of the opto- 16 mechanical system.
-SR-38 Yes 17 The opto-mechanical system mounted on the AO bench shall not exceed a total mass of 10 kg (TBC) SR-39 No Electronic/Electrical Requirements
+SR-38 Yes The opto-mechanical system mounted on the AO bench shall not exceed a 17 total mass of 10 kg (TBC).
+SR-39 No Electronic/Electrical Requirements